-Students not interested in seeking teacher certification will complete a major in Leadership in Sport and Exercise Science.
-This major will build the foundation for students interested in careers in the field of Sport and Exercise Science.
-Completion of this major will also make students eligible to receive the following additional certifications: American Red Cross First Aid/CPR Instructor, Strength and Conditioning (CSCS) through the National Strength and Conditioning Association and American College of Sports Medicine (ACSM) Personal Trainer as well as the Health Fitness Specialist certification.
+Students not interested in seeking teacher certification will complete a major in Exercise Science and Sports Performance .
+This major will build the foundation for students interested in careers in the field of Exercise Science and Sports Performance.
+Completion of this major will also make students eligible to receive the following additional certifications: American Red Cross First Aid/CPR Instructor, Certified Strength and Conditioning Specialist (CSCS) through the National Strength and Conditioning Association as well as the Health Fitness Specialist and Personal Trainer certifications through the American College of Sports Medicine (ACSM).
 Students may also be eligible for Clinical Certifications through the ACSM.
 The Pass/Fail option may not be chosen for a course fulfilling a major or minor requirement.